Worldline agrees to buy Ingenico and create new European payments leader

-PARIS, Feb 3 (Reuters) - Payments company Worldline said it had agreed to buy French peer Ingenico , in a deal which the companies said would create the fourth-biggest payments company in the world and a new European champion in the sector.
+* Companies say deal will create 4th biggest player in its sector * Latest example of consolidation in payments sector * Ingenico shareholders to get new Worldline shares and cash * Deal gives implied Ingenico equity value of 7.8 bln euros (Adds detail and background) PARIS, Feb 3 (Reuters) - Payments company Worldline said it had agreed to buy French peer Ingenico , in a deal which the companies said would create the fourth-biggest payments company in the world and a new European champion in the sector.
+The takeover of Ingenico by Worldline, which is majority-owned by Atos , marks the latest example of consolidation in the payments sector, as the increasing use of smartphones to make online payments has led to more competition, with mergers and acquisitions allowing companies to cut costs.
 The two companies said in a joint statement that Ingenico shareholders would receive 11 Worldline shares and 160.5 euros in cash for 7 Ingenico shares, with a mix and match mechanism.
-They added that the deal gave Ingenico an implied equity value of 7.8 billion euros and would be immediately accretive to earnings per share.
-(Reporting by Sudip Kar-Gupta; Editing by Dominique Vidalon) ((sudip.kargupta@thomsonreuters.com; +33 1 49 49 53 84;)) Keywords: INGENICO M&A/WORLDLINE (URGENT)
+They added that the deal gave Ingenico an implied equity value of 7.8 billion euros ($8.7 billion) and would be immediately accretive to earnings per share.
+Upon the closing of the deal, former Worldline shareholders would own 65% of the combined entity and former Ingenico shareholders would own 35%.
+Worldline Chairman and CEO Gilles Grapinet would become CEO of the combined company and Ingenico Chairman Bernard Bourigeaud would become non-executive Chairman.
+Atos said in a statement that it welcomed the takeover of Ingenico and added that Atos could continue to sell down its stake in Worldline.
+Ingenico has long been seen as a bid target, with sources having told Reuters that Edenred and French bank Natixis had both been at one point interested by Ingenico.
+The financial technology sector is consolidating fast, with global payments set to reach $3 trillion a year in revenue by 2023 as more people switch from cash to digital payments for online and high street sales, according to research by consulting firm McKinsey.
+In 2019, Fidelity National Information Services (FIS) bought Worldpay for about $35 billion, while Fiserv Inc bought First Data Corp for $22 billion. [nL3N21526B] ($1 = 0.9014 euros) (Reporting by Sudip Kar-Gupta; Editing by Dominique Vidalon) ((sudip.kargupta@thomsonreuters.com; +33 1 49 49 53 84;)) Keywords: INGENICO M&A/WORLDLINE (UPDATE 1)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.